exsstas/StyleTransfer-in-TD/README.md

-# Styl eTransfer in TouchDesigner
+# Style Transfer in TouchDesigner

 This is a TouchDesigner implementation of the Style Transfer using Neural Networks.
 Project is based on
 * [TensorFlow (Python API) implementation of Neural Style](https://github.com/cysmith/neural-style-tf) by [cysmith](https://github.com/jcjohnson)